 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in CSIQ's industry (Semiconductors), as there are 40 companies that have a relative strength at or above 80.

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-CSIQ's ROE of 10.2% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.
+CSIQ's ROE of 48.1% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.

 SHARES OUTSTANDING: [NEUTRAL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 Although CSIQ exceeds the preferred level with shares outstanding of 60 million, the stock still passes the test.

 INSIDER OWNERSHIP: [PASS]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
 Insiders own 38.57% of CSIQ's stock.
 Management's representation is large enough and passes this test.